by Nick Parfitt7 minutes • AML • November 14, 2024

 These figures are, to put it mildly, alarming.
 But perhaps even more disturbing is the fact that even with millions of people trafficked worldwide each year, it’s still extremely difficult to identify a trafficked person in a crowd.

-Other crimes—such as buying illegal drugs, moving illicit guns, or violent crimes like robberies or burglaries—can be easily recognized.
-Trafficking, on the other hand, is a crime that can happen right in front of our eyes and go completely undetected.
-By simply walking down a street, you might not suspect that a construction worker is trapped in financial servitude or that a younger woman getting into a car with an older man is being forced into a life of prostitution.
+Other crimes—such as buying illegal drugs, moving illicit guns, or violent crimes like robberies or burglaries—are easily recognizable.
+Trafficking, on the other hand, happens in front of our eyes without detection.
+As you walk down a street, you might not suspect that a construction worker faces financial servitude or that a younger woman getting into a car with an older man endures coercion into a life of prostitution.

 Increasingly uncertain economic situations make people highly vulnerable to trafficking recruitment tactics.
 In the face of financial uncertainty, a job loss, or a mountain of debt, some people become desperate enough to respond to shady fake job ads or offers on social media.
 Others may trust the wrong people in their effort to become famous.